 The Practice to Policy® Health Awards Programme in primary biliary cholangitis (PBC) encourages the development of innovative projects, which are designed to improve the lives of people living with PBC.
-In 2019, we are focusing on local and national projects that pioneer collaborative care between healthcare professionals and people living with PBC.
-Specifically, we are seeking projects that:
+In 2019, we focused on local and national projects that pioneered collaborative care between healthcare professionals and people living with PBC.
+Specifically, we sought projects that:

-In 2019, Intercept will fund between six to eight new innovative projects, with no one application being greater than €25,000 (or local currency equivalent).
+In 2019, Intercept funded nine new innovative projects, with no one application being greater than €25,000 (or local currency equivalent).

-In addition to this, and new for 2019, Intercept will provide up to three additional funding awards (up to €15,000 or local currency equivalent) to projects which replicate previous Practice to Policy® winners.
+In addition to this, and new for 2019, Intercept provided two additional funding awards (up to €15,000 or local currency equivalent) to projects that replicated previous Practice to Policy® winners.

 The Practice to Policy® Health Awards Programme will consider applications from: